wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

         ListNode* slow = curr; // make a slow pointer ListNode* fast = curr -> next; // make a fast pointer

-    // then we move our fast upto it not become null while(fast != NULL)
+    // then we move our fast up to it not become null while(fast != NULL)
         {
             fast = fast -> next;